rafaelchiafarelli/harpia/README.md

 	* if a table_name is not present, that means the table is not created.
 		* if it is ended with a ";" that mens that this is a private message and only the owner can create/publish data.
 		* if it is ended without the ";", that means that this is a public message and every one with access to this library can produce the information.
-			* This will result at a environment wher all the projects that includes this module will have the hability to publish information.
+			* This will result at a environment where all the projects that includes this module will have the hability to publish information.

 ## Functions created
 ### CRUDL